Coronavirus: Auckland school closes after staff member tests positive for Covid-19

-Another Auckland school has closed after a staff member tested positive for the coronavirus.

-The case at Marist College, a Catholic girls' high school in Mt Albert, has been confirmed by the Auckland Regional Public Health Service.
+Marist College, a Catholic girls' high school in Mt Albert, has closed after a staff member tested positive for coronavirus.

 Parents were texted today to tell them the school would be closed for 72 hours from Monday for thorough cleaning and while contact tracing was carried out.